timjbray/jekyll-now/_posts/2019-06-02-Tracking-software-delivery.md

 ## Data driven decisions

 I like how these metrics all overlap & encourage a DevOps culture.

 They each give insight into the full product engineering process as well as each critical component (customer satisfaction, engineering efficiency, quality & production).
 The overlap increases the quality of each metric and increases the ability to track over time.
-Which is the whole aim - tracking software delivery or *velocity* over time.
+Which is the whole aim — tracking software delivery or *velocity* over time.

-When tracked over time, they give an early indication of software delivery issues or decreasing product velocity.
+When tracked over time, they give an early indication of software delivery issues or changes in product velocity.
 All based on real data, not opinion or hearsay!